- For-Profit Businesses

 - Profit Presumption

 Taxpayers are often confused by the differences in tax treatment between businesses that are entered into for profit and those that are not, commonly referred to as hobbies.
+Recent tax law changes have added to the confusion.
 The differences are:

 So, what distinguishes a business from a hobby?
 The IRS provides nine factors to consider when making the judgment.
 No single factor is decisive, but all must be considered together in determining whether an activity is for profit.
 The nine factors are: